yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 ### Task 3: Validate Disaster Recovery - Failback IaaS region to region

-In this task, you will failback the Contoso application from the DR site in East US 2 back to the primary site in Central US.
+In this task, you will failback the Contoso application from the DR site in your secondary region back to the primary site (your primary region).

 1. Still in the **BCDRRSV** Recovery Services vault, select **Recovery Plans** and re-open the **BCDRIaaSPlan**.
 Notice that the VMs are still at the Target since they failed over to the secondary site.